SAP-samples/btp-developer-guide-cap/documentation/remote-service/develop/extend-app.md

     }
    ```

-5. Navigate to db/data/sap.capire.incidents-Customers.csv and change the data as below.
+5. Navigate to *db/data/sap.capire.incidents-Customers.csv* and change the data as below.
 The cuid flag is removed and an ID field is added as key in the previous step.
-The same to be replicated in the data
+The same has to be replicated in the data.

   ```csv
   ID,firstName,lastName,email,phone